volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 console.log(formatISO(tomorrow));
 ```

-Date-fns has a support of the most common locales by default.
+Date-fns supports the most common locales by default.
 The full list can be found [here](https://github.com/date-fns/date-fns/tree/master/src/locale).

-To use the locale, you need to require it:
+To use the locale, you must require it:

 ```javascript
 import { de } from "date-fns/locale";
 ```

-And then pass an option to function:
+And then pass an option to the function:

 ```javascript
 // "Januar"